Q. Can I apply for licensure by endorsement if my school is not accredited?

 Q. How do I obtain my contact hours?

 A. You may search for CE Providers in your area and browse through a list of upcoming CE opportunities under the Continuing Ed section of the Board’s website.
 You can also search the internet for continuing education for nurses.
 Keep in mind, that MEDCEU (www.medceu.com) contact hours are not accepted by the Alabama Board of Nursing.

 Q. What is the earning period for the contact hours?

 A. Contact hours should be no older than 24 months from the date you apply.

 Q. The state I am endorsing from does not require contact hours.
 Do I still need to have them?

 A. All endorsement applicants are required to submit 24 contact hours of continuing education, even if they are coming from a state that does not require them.

 Q. I am a new graduate.
 Do I need 24 contact hours?
 Can my college course work be used as continuing education?

-A. All endorsement applicants, regardless of their graduation date are required to submit 24 contact hours of continuing education.
-We only accept college credit as CE, if it is above and beyond what you used to obtain your original license.
+A. All endorsement applicants, regardless of their date of graduation or date of licensure, are required to submit 24 contact hours of continuing education.
+We only accept college courses toward the CE requirement if they were completed after obtaining initial licensure as a nurse.

 Q. I was licensed in another state as an LPN based on the partial completion of an RN program.
 Am I eligible for licensure by endorsement as an LPN in Alabama?